Extension Bundle

 raiseBundle manifests.
 SLACK_BUNDLE is a list literal.
 A production system would use a manifest (YAML, dataclass) declaring classes, install order, required kernel version, and config defaults.
 The kernel does not need to know about manifests – they are a convention on top of hot_add().

 Version compatibility.
-Bundles that depend on specific runnables break if the target renames them.
-Use kernel.bus.has_handler() as a pre-check.
+Bundles that depend on specific contracts break if the contract changes.
+Use kernel.registry.has_provider() as a pre-check.

 Key Takeaway

-hot_add() + @subscribe + bus calls = a plugin system.
+hot_add() + @subscribe + @requires = a plugin system.
 No plugin API needed.
 Components are the extension mechanism.
-The same lifecycle, dependency resolution, bus routing, and reactive propagation that run at boot time also run at runtime.
+The same lifecycle, dependency resolution, event routing, and reactive propagation that run at boot time also run at runtime.
 A bundle is just a list of component classes and a for loop.